memrecakal/Design-of-a-Multi-Purpose-Remote-Controlled-Underwater-Vehicle-Using-ROS-2-Unity-and-MATLAB-/README.md

 ## Hardware
 * ### Networking
   - #### Android Control Panel
+    The Android tablet controls the vehicle via a Unity/ROS# app, offering sensor monitoring, camera streaming, and input controls.
+Sensor readings for depth and angle are displayed through sliders while adjusting these values sends inputs to the MATLAB controller.
+MATLAB's output, the syringe occupancies, directs the vehicle's desired angle and depth via ESP32 (connected through Raspberry).
+However, the side motors responsible for linear movement bypass the controller, receiving PWM values directly from a joystick on the app's bottom left, transmitted to ESP32 via Raspberry.

   - #### Raspberry Pi & ESP32
   - #### Latency Analysis
   ![image](https://github.com/memrecakal/Design-of-a-Multi-Purpose-Remote-Controlled-Underwater-Vehicle-Using-ROS-2-Unity-and-MATLAB-/assets/42466646/946cba39-f76f-4c17-a6f9-a426141222bd)